News & Commentary

 The court also noted that while attorneys for the parties have offices in Santa Barbara, Ventura and Los Angeles counties, as well as other counties in California, it was not a factor that weighed in favor of or against a particular venue.

 "The impact of the Thomas Fire continues to devastate the many ranchers, farmers and growers who have lost millions in cattle, crops and avocados groves," says Robert Boatman of Gallagher & Kennedy.
+"Their losses are significant, their cases complex and we're confident Los Angeles County courts and its judiciary will be just in serving our clients," he said.

 Wildfire Victim Advocates is comprised of attorneys from the law firms of Panish Shea & Boyle LLP, Walkup, Melodia, Kelly & Schoenberger and Cotchett, Pitre & McCarthy LLP who have joined forces and resources to investigate and prosecute claims for which SCE is responsible, seeking justice for residents and businesses affected by the Thomas Fire and subsequent debris and mud flows in Montecito.

-Rogers Sheffield & Campbell LLP have joined forces with Panish Shea & Boyle LLP, Walkup, Melodia, Kelly & Schoenberger, Cotchett, Pitre& McCarthy LLP to seek justice for residents and businesses affected by the Thomas Fire and Montecito Mudslides and to investigate and prosecute claims for which SCE is responsible.
+Rogers Sheffield & Campbell LLP have joined forces with Panish Shea & Boyle LLP, Walkup, Melodia, Kelly & Schoenberger, Cotchett, Pitre & McCarthy LLP to seek justice for residents and businesses affected by the Thomas Fire and Montecito Mudslides and to investigate and prosecute claims for which SCE is responsible.

 Special Client Bulletin: Montecito Mudslide Disaster